kevinhelvig/FLYD/FLYD-D/readme.md

-# FLYD-D: Detection and localization pretraining dataset for Flying-spot thermography
+# FLYD-D: Detection and Localization pretraining dataset for flying-spot laser thermography
 <!-- Align images to the center -->
 <figure>
 <p align="center">